Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-18-va-usability-evaluation.markdown

 ### Design Problem

-The Veterans Affairs Information Resource Center (VIReC) is working toward implementing a next generation of their knowledge sharing forum.
-They have developed a working prototype of their platform and have engaged with UMSI students in facilitating a user group to gather feedback and provide recommendations on how the prototype serves as a solution for their business need.
+As part of Design Clinic, a University of Michigan School of Information program, my team had the opportunity to work with the Veterans Association to conduct a usability evaluation of their next-generation knowledge sharing platform.

-As part of Design Clinic, a University of Michigan School of Information program, I worked with a team of student to conduct a usability evaluation of their next-generation knowledge sharing platform.
+The Veterans Affairs Information Resource Center (VIReC) is working toward implementing a next generation version of their knowledge sharing forum.
+They developed a working prototype of their platform and needed assistance with facilitation of user groups to gather feedback and provide recommendations on how the prototype serves as a solution for their business need.

 ### Project Overview
 * Discipline: UX Research